babakcode/flutter_gemini/README.md

 #### Text-and-image input

-If the input contains both text and image, You can send a text prompt with an image to the gemini-pro-vision model to perform a vision-related task.
+If the input contains both text and image, You can send a text prompt with an image to the gemini-1.5-flash model to perform a vision-related task.
 For example, captioning an image or identifying what's in an image.

 ```dart
   final gemini = Gemini.instance;